-Rippa’s Baci di Dama and Amaretti are masterpieces of the art of pastry making and in keeping with the traditional genuineness of those who well know the authentic and original recipe and the correct working of the ingredients, which have been carefully selected and constantly checked over.
+Pasticceria Rippa’s Baci di Dama and Amaretti are masterpieces of the art of pastry making and in keeping with the traditional genuineness of those who know well the authentic and original recipe and the best ingredients, which have been carefully selected and constantly reviewed.

 Sergio Rippa was only a child when he entered the shop of the pastry chef who first created the so-called Bacio di Dama in Tortona.
 Not yet fourteen, Sergio began to learn about pastry art from that authentic Master.
 Among biscuit cutters and moulds, old copper pots, a large wood-fired oven and massive stoves, this scrupulous and meticulous man handed down to Sergio all his passion for this job.